polkadot-fellows/RFCs/text/0078-merkleized-metadata.md

 This RFC proposes a way for offline wallets to leverage metadata, within the constraints of these.
 The design idea is that the metadata is chunked and these chunks are put into a merkle tree.
 The root hash of this merkle tree represents the metadata.
 The offline wallets can use the root hash to decode transactions by getting proofs for the individual chunks of the metadata.
 This root hash is also included in the signed data of the transaction (but not sent as part of the transaction).
 The runtime is then including its known metadata root hash when verifying the transaction.
 If the metadata root hash known by the runtime differs from the one that the offline wallet used, it very likely means that the online wallet provided some fake data and the verification of the transaction fails.

-The user is depending on the offline wallet showing the correct decoded transaction before signing and with the merkelized metadata they can be sure that it was the correct transaction or the runtime will reject the transaction.
+The user is depending on the offline wallet showing the correct decoded transaction before signing and with the merkleized metadata they can be sure that it was the correct transaction or the runtime will reject the transaction.

 ## Motivation